pratik52/pratik52/content/about.md

 I am Pratik Chhajed, software graduate from SRM University, Chennai.
 I have tried starting up [wisopt.com](https://www.wisopt.com) with my friends.
 Unfortunately, it didn't worked out, But this brief and modest experience gave me some little training in conducting and organizing institutions.

 I like reading about investment, technology, philosophy and try to understand how the world works.
-At present I have joined [Instahyre](https://www.instahyre.com/) as a Product & Customer Success Manager.
+At present I am working at [Instahyre](https://www.instahyre.com/) as a Product & Customer Success Manager.